 The Interest Rate of the Loan

-The interest on a loan will be the most expensive part of borrowing a loan.
+The interest on a loan will be the most expensive part of borrowing the money.
 And so, make sure you get a reasonable interest rate for your specific financial situation.
-The better your credit score, the better rates you will get; however, even with bad credit, you should compare different loan rates to find the best one.
+Usually, lenders offer personal loans and auto loans with lower interest rates to applicants with high credit scores.
+But, even with bad credit, you should still compare different loan rates to find the best deal.

 Repayment Length

 How long or short a loan is will affect interest and affordability.
-Make sure you find a loan that is manageable in monthly payments but isn’t too long, so you don’t end up paying too much in unnecessary interest.
+Make sure you find a loan with a repayment plan that is manageable for your budget, so you don’t end up paying too much in unnecessary interest.

 Loan Terms in the Loan Agreement